 Banteay Srei was my favourite.
 The pinkish stone, beautiful detail and the fact it is a temple of women, its name means ‘Citadel of the Women’ made it a clear favourite.
 Dedicated to the Hindu god of Shiva and built in the 10th century, this temple is in an amazing condition.

 Go first thing as there is no shade and it gets busy as it is one of the best temples in the area.

 Kbal Spean & Phnom Kalen National Park

 This was a suggestion from our guide.
 We fancied a walk in a national park and the chance to see a waterfall and he suggested here.
 Phnom Kalen National Park is a lovely green space, to wander and see some nature.

-Kbal Spean is a 11th century Hindu site with unique carvings and statues.
-There are 1000 lingars at this site, a unique symbol of the Hindu Deity Shiva.
+Kbal Spean is a 11th-century Hindu site with unique carvings and statues.
+There are 1000 lingers at this site, a unique symbol of the Hindu Deity Shiva.

 There are places to sit and take a picnic, swim in the river and just hang out.
 Popular with locals, there enjoying their Sunday in the park.
 We combined this visit with the trip to Banteay Srei and it was a lovely day.

 So that was my favourite 15 spots to see in Siem Reap.
 I loved everywhere we visited, from the well-worn path to the lesser-visited sites, they were all unique and interesting.
 Siem Reap was the perfect balance of temples and city visit.
 See my city visit guide here.